 ~ Son Paul Laverne Sellers ~

-Paul and Alberta had three children -- Harry Leland Sellers, Ronald D. Sellers and Garland Dell Sellers.
+Paul and Alberta bore three children -- Harry Leland Sellers, Ronald D. Sellers and Garland Dell Sellers.

 Paul taught at "Sand Creek," a Kansas rural school, before attending Kansas State Teachers College.
 There he drilled with the National Guard and worked in the college's print shop to pay his expenses.
 He received his B.S. in Education there in 1927 and his M.S. at Pittsburg State College in 1943.
 He was a teacher (and coach) at Athol, Kansas, before going to Fort Scott, where he was Principal of an Intermediate School at the time of his death due to a heart attack...
 He was a captain in the Kansas State Guard when it was disbanded after World War II...
 Alberta attended Kansas State Teachers College at Emporia, where she was preparing to teach.
 She later worked in the school office where Paul was principal.
 She was elected and served as County Treasurer.
 Now Ward Clerk at Mercy Hospital, Fort Scott...

 He is known to have taught school and moved to to be administrator of schools in Pratt County, Athol and Centerville.
 He was superintendent of schools in Linn County from 1937 to 1943.
 When the federal census enumeration was made in 1940, the Sellerses made a home in Mound City, Linn County, KS.
 Paul's occupation was marked as superintendent of education for the county government.
 In 1946, he was principal of the Fort Scott Junior High School.